victwj/victwj.github.io/_sections/about.md

 interests are broadly in computer security/privacy, networks, and systems.

 I received my B.S.E. in computer science _magna cum laude_ from the [University of Michigan](https://www.eecs.umich.edu/cse/).
-While maintaining full-time student course loads, I worked as a research assistant at [Prof.
+While taking full-time student course loads, I worked as a research assistant at [Prof.
 Ensafi](https://ensa.fi)'s lab and as a teaching assistant for [EECS 183](https://eecs183.org).